 Guide to ORCID at the EUI

-The European University Institute became institutional supporting member of ORCID in November 2017.
-In August 2018 the EUI Library integrated ORCID with Cadmus, the EUI Research Repository.
+The European University Institute is and institutional supporting member of ORCID since 2017, and fully integrated ORCID with Cadmus, the EUI Research Repository in 2018.

 ORCID iD, the Open Researcher and Contributor ID, is an alphanumeric number which uniquely identifies authors in the academic and scientific publishing world.

-For any queries please use this guide or contact [email protected]
+For any queries please use the guide below or contact [email protected]

 ORCID iD, the Open Researcher and Contributor ID, is an alphanumeric number which uniquely identifies authors in the academic and scientific publishing world.
 An ORCID iD ensures authors to get credit for all their work because it distinguishes them from authors with similar names.
 Registering for an iD is easy.
 Authors choose their own preferred form of name(s) which is associated with a unique ORCID ID.
 In addition to an ORCID iD, authors may add to their own ORCID record selected biographical information and research publications.
 The ORCID database contains unique identifiers and names of researchers and is open, non-proprietary, and community-based.

 - An author will keep the ORCID iD throughout the academic career.
 It is not bound to a single university and the ORCID record can contain all publications from the researcher’s career;